ABOUT YOUNG PROFESSIONALS IN THE ARTS

 Artwork she turns to for inspiration: Robert Frank’s 1950’s photo essay book, The Americans.
 It’s timeless, haunting, captivating, and conveys the unspeakable universal humanity that ties not just us, but our country together.
 I don’t think it will ever lose relevancy or impact for me.

 Mara Vlatković (right) is a communications professional and arts manager based in New York City.
 She has a MA in Culture, Policy and Management from City University London and a BSc in Sociology from the London School of Economics.
 With experience in cultural diplomacy and international development in Washington DC, she has turned her focus on start-ups and organizations that support artists and creatives in fulfilling their full potential.
-Mara was previously at the New York Foundation for the Arts and currently works as a digital trainer for artists and manages her father’s classical music career.
+Mara was previously at the New York Foundation for the Arts and currently works as a Campaign Specialist at The Juilliard School and manages her father’s classical music career.

 What gets her out of bed in the morning: A run in Central Park, the promise of coffee and the knowledge that I’m working with some of the most incredible people to spark change and empower artists.